University undergraduate graduation requirements (baccalaureate)

 Any student wishing to have a college or university degree requirement variance must petition the standards committee of the college in which the student is enrolled.
 All petitions must originate with the student's advisor.

-The University Undergraduate Standards Committee advises the Office of the University Provost regarding undergraduate student petitions that concern university-wide academic requirements.
-These requirements include: requirements on the amount of transfer credit, graduation requirements, limits on credit by examination and requirements for a second baccalaureate degree.
+The University Undergraduate Standards Committee advises the Office of the University Provost regarding undergraduate student petitions that concern university-level academic requirements.
+These include requirements on the amount of transfer credit, graduation requirements, limits on credit by examination and requirements for a second baccalaureate degree.
 To petition for a variance from such university requirements, the University Undergraduate Standards Committee petition is used.
 Most petitions heard by the University Undergraduate Standards Committee start at the college level and are forwarded for final review and decision to the university-level committee.

 Overview of graduation requirements